An Alternative Trajectory for Generative AI: Unleashing the potential of neurosymbolic AI through abstraction

 \subsection{Knowledge graphs as semantic abstractions}

-Real-world knowledge can be represented in a KG as triples of the form (head entity, relation, tail entity), which encode how two entities are linked through a specific relationship.
+Real-world knowledge can be represented in a KG as triples of the form (head entity, relation, tail entity).
+This encodes how two entities are linked through a specific relationship.
 In the LLM field, KGs have emerged as an important tool for representing, storing, and effectively managing knowledge~\citep{graph_survey, ns_methods_kg_reasoning, belova2025graphmert}.

 In reasoning-intensive settings, KGs provide a structural counterweight to hallucinations and factual mistakes observed in purely neural architectures~\citep{yu2024cosmo}.
 Recent frameworks, such as GraphRAG~\citep{dss_graphrag_pharma}, extend RAG by automatically constructing KGs from large text corpora and then extracting subgraphs from them to respond to queries.
 Generation is conditioned not only on retrieved passages but also on an explicit graph-structured representation, thereby enhancing accuracy.
-Building on RAG, ToG-2~\citep{ma2024think} tightly couples the processes of context retrieval and graph retrieval, deepening context retrieval via the KG while enabling reliable graph retrieval based on contexts.
+Building on RAG, ToG-2~\citep{ma2024think} tightly couples the processes of context retrieval and graph retrieval.
 Graph-R1~\citep{luo2025graph} further advances the method by introducing lightweight knowledge hypergraph construction and formulating retrieval as a multi-turn agent-environment interaction, optimized through end-to-end reward signals.
-Complementarily, graph-constrained-reasoning~\citep{luo2024graph} further bridges the structured knowledge embedded in KGs with the unstructured reasoning of LLMs by integrating the KG structure into the LLM decoding process through a trie-based index that encodes KG reasoning paths.
-Beyond inference-time augmentation, KGs also offer substantial value during training.
-KG primitives can be used to synthesize curricula for domain-specific distillation and finetuning~\citep{dedhia2025bottom}.
+Graph-constrained-reasoning~\citep{luo2024graph} further bridges the structured knowledge embedded in KGs with the unstructured reasoning of LLMs by integrating the KG structure into the LLM decoding process through a trie-based index that encodes KG reasoning paths.
+KG primitives can also be used to synthesize curricula for domain-specific distillation and finetuning~\citep{dedhia2025bottom}.
 Moreover, KGs can function as implicit reward models to learn compositional multi-hop reasoning~\citep{kansal2026knowledge}.
-Collectively, these developments illustrate how KGs implement neurosymbolic integration at both the retrieval and inference levels.
+These developments illustrate how KGs implement neurosymbolic integration at both the retrieval and inference levels.